amazon-connect/amazon-connect-salesforce-cti/README.md

 ## Contributing

-Important rules to keep in mind while contributing to preserve compatibility with our [pdf generator](util/generatePDF.js):
+Important rules to keep in mind while contributing to preserve compatibility with our [pdf generator](util/generatePDF.js) and [toc generator](util/generateTOC.js):

 - All folders (to be included in the generated pdf) must lead with numbers-- ex.
 01 [title]
 - The pdf generator, when crawling through a folder, will parse first through the readme file,